There are some factors that can increase your risk of developing lung cancer.

-Some risk factors increase the risk of developing lung cancer.
-But having any of these risk factors doesn’t mean that you will definitely develop cancer.
+The risk factors for lung cancer are explained below.
+Having any of these risk factors doesn't mean that you will definitely get cancer.

 Risks and causes

 Even light or occasional smoking increases the risk of lung cancer.
 But your risk increases more the longer you smoke and the more you smoke.
-Stopping smoking reduces your risk.
-The sooner you stop, the sooner your risk goes down.
+Stopping smoking is the best thing you can do for your health.
+The sooner you stop, the better.

 Radon gas is a naturally occurring radioactive gas that comes from tiny amounts of uranium present in all rocks and soils.
 Radon gas can build up in homes and other buildings.
 The highest levels are in south west England but higher than average levels may be found in many other parts of the UK.

-Exposure to radon causes around 3 out of 100 lung cancers (3%) in the UK.
+Exposure to radon causes a small number of lung cancers in the UK.
 The risk increases if you smoke.
 So, it’s even more important to stop smoking if you live in a high radon area.

 Your risk of lung cancer is higher if you have a close relative (such as a parent or sibling) who has had lung cancer.

 Researchers are looking at how our genes could affect our risk of lung cancer.